-Students will be required to have satisfactorily completed all written work for a certain year before entering the next year.
+Students are required to have satisfactorily completed all written work for a certain year before entering the next year.
 They will also be expected to have assimilated, integrated, and applied the material at a high level of ability.
 Teachers will evaluate students on personal progress throughout the program, and oral or written progress reports will be given to students periodically.
-Records of each student's work and progress is kept at the Institute, and may be inspected upon request.
-Students not meeting expectations will be counseled.
-If a student needs more time to work on this aspect of their training, they will be asked to take a temporary withdrawal to do so.
+Records of student work and progress are kept at the Institute, and may be inspected upon request.